International Supply Chain Education Alliance: ISCEA Expansion into Latin America

+In March 2023 ISCEA announced that for the next 5 years, scholarships with a total value of US$1,000,000 would be awarded in Latin America through the CSCA (Certified Supply Chain Analyst) program.

 ISCEA Expansion into Europe, the Middle East and Africa

-Since 2010 ISCEA has been providing supply chain knowledge and advise in the Middle East, organizing Supply Chain Management Summits and certification workshops in UAE and Saudi Arabia.
+Since 2010 ISCEA has been organizing Supply Chain Management Summits and certification workshops in UAE and Saudi Arabia.

-In 2012 ISCEA partnered with GS1 Saudi Arabia and the Council of Saudi Chambers to support the human capital objectives of Saudi Arabia, providing expert supply chain advice and supply chain certification.
-In 2013 ISCEA awarded scholarships to 3rd- and 4th-year Saudi Arabian university students worth US$1'000,000 through The Ptak Prize.

-In 2014 the French Supply Chain Management Association (FAPICS), introduced to France ISCEA's CDDP (Certified Demand Driven Planner) certification programme; and in 2016 it introduced CSCA (Certified Supply Chain Analyst).
+In 2014 the French Supply Chain Management Association (FAPICS), introduced to France ISCEA's CDDP (Certified Demand Driven Planner) certification program; and in 2016 it introduced CSCA (Certified Supply Chain Analyst).
 ISCEA's SCTECH 2019 was held in France in parallel to FAPICS Conference.

+In 2020, FAPICS changed its name to l'Association francophone de Supply Chain Management (AfrSCM), maintaining the collaboration and promoting ISCEA's certifications to schools like IAE Paris - Sorbonne Business School, and its member companies.

 ISCEA collaborated in 2019 with Africa Resource Centre (ARC) awarding future leaders of Nigeria with Certified Supply Chain Analyst (CSCA) and Certified HealthCare Supply Chain Analyst (CHSCA) scholarships worth US$550,000.
 ARC is an independent supply chain advisor to Ministries of Health of African Countries, aimed to improve availability of medicine and health in Africa.

 In 2021 ISCEA entered into a partnership with Supply Chain Economy-Management (SCE-Management).
 The focus of this partnership will be strengthening supply chain systems through both capacity building and certification in Benin and French-speaking Africa.

-Other countries in EMEA in which supply chain professionals are acquiring their supply chain certification credentials from ISCEA include Iraq, Jordan, Kenya, South Africa and Spain.
+Other countries in EMEA in which supply chain professionals are acquiring their supply chain certification credentials from ISCEA include Iraq, Egypt, Jordan, Kenya, South Africa and Spain.